 Is It Ok to Give My Dog a Bully Stick Every Day?

 It is ok to give your dog a bully stick every day, but just make sure they aren’t going through the stick too quickly.
 If they are ingesting a lot of the stick every day, make sure to take it away from them after a while.
 Only let them have it once a day to play with and chew, and only allow them to go through an entire stick 1 – 2 times a week.
 This is due to the high-calorie content.

 Do Vets Recommend Bully Sticks?

 Vets recommend bully sticks as long as you follow the same guidelines mentioned above.
-They are a safe, all-natural, and nutritious chew toy that can keep your dog entertained for hours!
+They are safe, all-natural, and nutritious chew toys that can keep your dog entertained for hours!

-Doggy says, read this too: How long is a day for a dog?
+Doggy says, read this too: How long is a day for dogs?